YangguangZhou/some-stars/README.md

 *   [hiddify/Hiddify-Manager](https://github.com/hiddify/Hiddify-Manager) - Multi-user anti-filtering panel, with an effortless installation and supporting more than 20 protocols to circumvent filtering plus the telegram proxy.

-*   [1Panel-dev/MaxKB](https://github.com/1Panel-dev/MaxKB) - 🔥 MaxKB is an open-source platform for building enterprise-grade agents.
-MaxKB 是强大易用的开源企业级智能体平台。
+*   [1Panel-dev/MaxKB](https://github.com/1Panel-dev/MaxKB) - 🔥 MaxKB is an open-source platform for building enterprise-grade agents.  强大易用的开源企业级智能体平台。

 *   [yym68686/ChatGPT-Telegram-Bot](https://github.com/yym68686/ChatGPT-Telegram-Bot) - TeleChat: 🤖️ an AI chat Telegram bot can Web Search Powered by GPT-5, DALL·E , Groq, Gemini 2.5 Pro/Flash and the official Claude4.1 API using Python on Zeabur, fly.io and Replit.